Cross-Device Authentication (QR Login)

 // 3.
 Trigger WebAuthn approval on mobile

-const approveResult = await client.auth.crossDevice.approve(sessionId)
+const approveResult = await client.crossDevice.approve(sessionId)

 if (approveResult.ok) {